 Find the full printable recipe with specific measurements below.

 - Brown sugar: This adds a rich, caramelized taste.
-Make sure you pack it tightly when measuring it out.
+Pack it tightly when measuring.

 - Maple syrup: Pure, maple flavor that contributes to the sweetness.